The History of Payne County Bank

 Our friend and mentor Galen Holsinger passed away on January 8, 1999.
 He will always be remembered fondly by the many people whose lives he touched.

-Today, PCB operates as a 100% employee-owned community bank.
+Today, PCB operates as a 100% employee-owned community bank and one of only two locally owned banks in Payne County.
+Community involvement in various civic groups is a big part of the bank’s obligation to serving everyone in Payne County.
 The officers, employees, and directors invite you to join thousands of our other loyal customers and enjoy the benefits of placing your business with a growing and thriving locally-owned community bank.